 Confirmation of investors' Representation: In order to be eligible to view this Offering Circular or make an investment decision with respect to the securities, investors must not be located in the United States.
-This Offering Circular is being sent at the investors' request and by accepting the e-mail and accessing this Offering Circular, investors shall be deemed to have represented to Guotai Junan Securities (Hong Kong) Limited, the sole global coordinator, a joint bookrunner and a joint lead manager (the "Sole Global Coordinator") and GPB Financial Services Hong Kong Limited as a joint bookrunner and a joint lead manager (together with the Joint Global Coordinator, the "Joint Lead Managers") that investors and any customers investors represent are not, and the electronic mail address that investors gave the Joint Lead Managers to which this e-mail has been delivered is not, located in the United States and that investors consent to delivery of such Offering Circular and any amendments or supplements thereto by electronic transmission.
+This Offering Circular is being sent at the investors' request and by accepting the e-mail and accessing this Offering Circular, investors shall be deemed to have represented to Guotai Junan Securities (Hong Kong) Limited as the sole global coordinator, bookrunner and lead manager (the "Sole Lead Manager") that investors and any customers investors represent are not, and the electronic mail address that investors gave the Sole Lead Manager to which this e-mail has been delivered is not, located in the United States and that investors consent to delivery of such Offering Circular and any amendments or supplements thereto by electronic transmission.

-The attached document is in the preliminary form and is being furnished in connection with an offering in offshore transactions outside the United States in compliance with Regulation S. You are reminded that the information in the attached Offering Circular is not complete and may be changed.
+The attached document is being furnished in connection with an offering in offshore transactions outside the United States in compliance with Regulation S.